Virtual Therapy Information

 - Failure to complete the form prior to your appointment may result in your therapist asking you to complete it before you begin your session.
 Completing it beforehand will ensure that you do not have to use your session time to do so.

-How to log in for your video session
+How to log-in for your Virtual Therapy Session

 Considerations for Virtual Therapy